KirbyPhillips/Mobile_Sales_and_Trend_Analysis/README.md

 # Mobile Sales and Trends Analysis

 ### Note:

-This is a technical description of the entire process followed to complete this analysis.
-Business related insights and recommendations are in this separate document folder and linked on my website www.primepeakinsights.com
+This repository outlines the full technical process used in the analysis.
+Key business insights and recommendations are provided at the end, with a comprehensive report available in this folder and on my website: www.primepeakinsights.com

 ---